-Once clients arrive on-site, clients and caregivers must remain in their car for the secondary screening process to take place.
+Once clients arrive on-site, clients and caregivers must remain in their car.
 If you feel as though you are waiting an extended period, please phone our reception (519-439-9936).
 This limits the number of people in our lobby and potential for increased exposure.
 Staff will be outside to direct traffic.
-Screening, including a temperature check, will take place in the caregiver’s car.
+Screening will take place in the caregiver’s car.

-Clients are monitored for symptoms throughout the day, including temperature checks, at noon and on departure from the program.
+Clients are monitored for symptoms throughout the day.

 If a client develops symptoms of illness during their on-site visit, the emergency contact/primary caregiver will be contacted to pick up the client.